-Given the abundance of ingredients, here are several uses for pre-workouts:
+Given the abundance of ingredients, there are several uses for pre-workouts:

-The main thing that helps build and develop your muscles are the BCAAs, Creatine, Glutamine, Carnitine, Beta-Alanine, Nitric Oxide and Betaine.
+The main things that help build and develop your muscles are the BCAAs, Creatine, Glutamine, Carnitine, Beta-Alanine, Nitric Oxide and Betaine.

 The primary factor for strength increase is the Creatine, Nitric Oxide, and Beta-Alanine.

 The ingredients that impact your energy levels are Vitamins B, Taurine, Rhodiola Rosea, Tyrosine, Yerba Mate, Schisandra Chinensis and quite obviously, stimulants like Synephrine, Caffeine, and Green Tea Extract.

 Brain Function Increase: